jrburke/notobo/README.md

 ## notobo

 Use modules installed via npm in an AMD module project.
+Still in early development.

 ## Why